CapsAdmin/NattLua/nattlua/README.md

 ## Analyzer
 An optional step which traverses the AST and runs type checking on it.

-uses base_environment.nlua for its base types
+uses nattlua/definitions/index.nlua for its base types

 ## Transpiler
 Emits the lua code ready to be executed along with runtime.lua